 Sign or Get Authorized on the CLA

 Generally we encourage people to become Members if they wish to contribute to MLCommons projects.
-However, if you are interested in contributing to one of our open source projects and do not think your company would be a good fit as a member, please fill out this CLA sign up form.
+However, if you are interested in contributing to one of our open source projects and do not think your organization would be a good fit as a member, please fill out this CLA sign up form.

 We are a pretty friendly organization and easy to contact.